francis-clairicia/EasyNetwork/docs/source/glossary.rst

    communication protocol
       A communication protocol is a set of formal rules describing how to transmit or exchange data, especially across a network.

-      In EasyNetwork, it's up to the developer to define his communication protocol using an object :term:`protocol`.
+      In EasyNetwork, it's up to the developer to define his communication protocol using a :term:`protocol object`.

    converter
       An object responsible for bridging the gap between the Python objects manipulated by the application/software